scerioli/Global-Preferences-Survey/Article/Article.md

 bibliography: bibliography.bibtex
 csl: bib_style/./mee.csl
 abstract: |
   This study replicates and extends the key components of the analysis of Falk and Hermle published in Science (2018), where the gender differences in economic preferences (time preference, altruism, willingness to take risk, negative and positive reciprocity, and trust) were related to economic development and gender equality of the countries.
 During the replication, we identified and investigated some potential issues in the original analysis methodology, particularly with the construction of the joint Gender Equality Index as a measure of gender equality in a country.
 Besides, we revealed a strong and statistically significant association between economic development and several gender equality indexes, which signifies that only a conditional regression with control on economic development may uncover the impact of gender equality on gender differences in economic preferences.
 We conducted a further analysis using as gender equality index the Global Gender Gap Index from the WEF, the Gender Inequality Index and the Gender Development Index from the UNDP.
 When analysing the data using these indicators, we confirmed the strong and statistically significant association of gender differences with economic development conditioned on gender equality, as found in the original analysis, but only a weak correlation between gender differences in economic preferences with gender equality, when conditioning on economic development, was found.
 A more detailed investigation of single preferences further confirmed this conclusion, demonstrating mild and statistically significant association for only two preferences out of 18 preference-gender equality index combinations.
-Our findings suggest the absence of evidence of an association between economic preferences and gender equality given the data available, current methodology, and existing indexes for measuring gender equality.
+Our findings suggest the absence of evidence of an association between gender differences in economic preferences and gender equality given the data available, current methodology, and existing indexes for measuring gender equality.
 ---